 What is the general picture of assisted dying in the European Union?

-Other countries such as Austria, Finland, and Norway allow passive euthanasia under strict circumstances.
-Passive euthanasia is when a patient suffers from an incurable disease and decides not to apply life-prolonging treatments, such as artificial nutrition or hydration.
+Other countries such as Austria, Finland, and Norway allow passive euthanasia under strict circumstances, where those suffering from an incurable disease can decide not to be administered life-prolonging treatments, such as artificial nutrition or hydration.

 It's important not to confuse passive euthanasia with withdrawing life-sustaining treatment in the person's best interests.
 The latter can be part of palliative care and is not necessarily euthanasia.